 Columellar infratectal structure of pollen grains may be best optimised here; the plesiomorphic condition is granular, also found in the pollen of several Magnoliales, Monimiaceae, etc., as reversals (Doyle et al. 1990b).
 For the 12BP deletion, see S. Kim et al. (2003, 2004b) and Aoki et al. (2004).

-Tiglic acid +; vessels solitary; nodes 1:2; petiole bundle(s) arcuate; lamina margin?; outer integument 5-7 cells thick; fruit a berrylet; P deciduous; mesotestal cells ± sclerotic; endosperm starchy, also proteins and lipids. - 3 families, 5 genera, 100 species.
+Tiglic acid +; vessels solitary; stomata paracytic/laterocytic, often mesoperigenous; nodes 1:2; petiole bundle(s) arcuate; lamina margin?; P spiral; A spiral; G spiral; ovules apotropous, outer integument 5-7 cells thick; fruit a drupelet; P deciduous; mesotestal cells ± sclerotic. - 3 families, 5 genera, 100 species.

 Includes Austrobaileyaceae, Schisandraceae, Trimeniaceae.

 Note: In all node characterizations, boldface denotes a possible apomorphy, (....) denotes a feature the exact status of which in the clade is uncertain, [....] includes explanatory material; other text lists features found pretty much throughout the clade.
 Note that the precise node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
 This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
 Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).